 Companies are charged tax in the currency in which their share capital is denominated.

 During the basis tax year, a company is generally required to make provisional tax (PT) payments every four months.
 In general, the PT payments are based on the last self-assessment filed by the company, and payments are divided into three instalments of 20%, 30%, and 50%, respectively.
 Any tax liability that is still due at the tax return date after deducting all tax credits must be settled immediately with the submission of the return.
-Interest at 0.33% per month is charged on any unpaid tax on or after 1st January 2020
+Following a recent legislative change, interest at 0.6% per month (or part thereof) is charged on any unpaid tax that is payable on or after 31 August 2022 (immediately before such date, interest was at 0.33%).

 In certain instances, especially for companies with mostly international operations, PT may not be payable, and the tax payment is normally paid on the earlier of the date profits are distributed or 18 months after the end of the relevant accounting period.